chloehe1129/Metabolomics-on-CogDec/README.md

 ### What to expect in this repository：
 (1) Code for constructing metabolite risk score (MRS)<br/>
 (2) Metabolites weights useful for replicating MRS in other studies<br/>
-(3) Summary statistics for single-metabolite association results organized by neurocognitive phenotypes<br/>
+(3) Summary statistics for single-metabolite association results organized by neurocognitive phenotypes and the different model adjustment <br/>

+### Explanation for single-metabolite association output
+(1) Metabolite: the name of the metabolite measured and identified in blood plasma <br/>
+(2) Beta: the coefficient estimate resulted from survey regression analysis.
+This coefficient should be interpreted as the effect magnitude of the specific metabolites concentration on the outcome.
+(If the outcome is binary, then the magnitude is the multiplicative effect on Odds Ratio) <br/>
+(3) SE: the standard error of the coefficient estimate <br/>
+(4) P-val: the FDR(false discovery rate)-adjusted p-value of the estimated effect. <br/>